heapwolf/complete/README.md

   };
 ```

-- initialize the auto completion method.
+### initialize the auto completion method.

 ```javascript
   complete.init();
 ```

-## Is this module stable and ready to work on every system?
+## Stability
+Is this module stable and ready to work on every system?
 No. This module is in the extremely early prototyping phase. version 1.0 will be a major milestone of stability.

 ## Licence